davide-bergamasco/dncs-lab/README.md

 In some previous version of the lab all the "ip route" commands in the various scripts were uncommented, now only the fondamentals one are working.

-The first thing that need to be checked is the network configuration of the machines(correct ip and netmask on every interface), for this it's used `ifconfig`: (it's shown the result of the command on `host-b` but it's possible to do the same on all the machines)
+The first thing that need to be checked is the correctness of the network configuration of the machines(ip and netmask on every interface), for this it's used `ifconfig`: (it's shown the result of the command on `host-b` but it's possible to do the same on all the machines)

 ![Alt text](https://github.com/davide-bergamasco/dncs-lab/blob/master/images/ifconfig.png)

-Same command on router1 to see if the interfaces with VLANs tag are properly configured:
+Same command on router1 to see if the interfaces that have to manage VLANs tag are properly configured:

 ![Alt text](https://github.com/davide-bergamasco/dncs-lab/blob/master/images/ifconfigrouter.png)